It is important to have a clear, specific, measurable goal. For example, a clear goal could be: I will lose 15 pounds in the next three months.

 We talk a lot about process goals to help us achieve our outcome goal.
 Whether the outcome is losing weight, achieving better health, or having more time to spend with family, having process goals will hold you accountable and give you the structure to reach the outcome.

-Maybe your goal is to lose 10 pounds this month and you have a process goal of prepping meals for the week.
-A non negotiable would be: “At work I will only eat what I prepare for lunch each day.
-I will not eat junk that my company or co-workers bring in.”
+Maybe your goal is to lose 10 pounds this month, and you have a process goal of prepping meals for the week.
+A non-negotiable would be: “At work, I will only eat what I prepare for lunch each day.
+I will not eat junk my company or co-workers bring in.”

-At our last nutrition seminar a lot of our members brought up how challenging it is to stick to a plan when their company caters in low nutrient, high-calorie food like pizza or fried foods.
+At one of our nutrition seminars, a lot of our members brought up how challenging it is to stick to a plan when their company caters in low nutrient, high-calorie food like pizza or fried foods.
 These are the times you want to have the non-negotiable in place so you can stick to your plan.

 It’s important to stay strong at these times.
 There will always be temptations out there that can sabotage you, deliberately intended to or not.
 Some people are jealous of success.
 Other people may be stuck in a rut, ashamed of their own situation and afraid to take action; they don’t want to see you succeed because what will that make them?

 You can develop a non-negotiable to become more productive and successful in any facet of life.

-• “I want to be more productive at work.”
-Non-Negotiable: Turn off my cell phone between the hours of 10 and 4.
+- Non-Negotiable: Turn off my cell phone between the hours of 10 and 4.

-• “I want to spend more time with family.”
-Non-Negotiable: Schedule an hour when you get home to talk with loved ones free from distractions.
+- Non-Negotiable: Schedule an hour when you get home to talk with loved ones free from distractions.